Lithium-ion battery: Hydrometallurgical metals reclamation

 Once leached, the metals can be extracted through precipitation reactions controlled by changing the pH level of the solution.
 Cobalt, the most expensive metal, can then be recovered in the form of sulfate, oxalate, hydroxide, or carbonate.
-[75] More recently recycling methods experiment with the direct reproduction of the cathode from the leached metals.
+More recently, recycling methods experiment with the direct reproduction of the cathode from the leached metals.
 In these procedures, concentrations of the various leached metals are premeasured to match the target cathode and then the cathodes are directly synthesized.

-The main issues with this method, however, is that a large volume of solvent is required and the high cost of neutralization.
-Although it's easy to shred up the battery, mixing the cathode and anode at the beginning complicates the process, so they will also need to be separated.
+The main issues with this method, however, are the large volume of solvent required and the high cost of neutralization.
+Although it is easy to shred up the battery, mixing the cathode and anode at the beginning complicates the process, so they will also need to be separated.
 Unfortunately, the current design of batteries makes the process extremely complex and it is difficult to separate the metals in a closed-loop battery system.
 Shredding and dissolving may occur at different locations.